 – NordVPN: Provides an encrypted network to protect your privacy.
 This is particularly useful in countries where websites like Google and Instagram are blocked. *Note: this VPN service charges a monthly fee.

-I hope you’ve found this list of top travel apps helpful!
-There are so many incredible travel apps out there, which makes it difficult to choose the best ones.
+I hope you’ve found this list of top travel apps in 2023 to be helpful!
+There are so many incredible (and free) travel apps out there, which makes it difficult to choose the best ones.

 In addition to using the apps listed above, it’s always a good idea to do some research on local apps in your destination.
 Each country and city seems to have their own special apps to make life easier.
 For example, when it comes to local public transportation, sometimes Google Maps will not have all the answers.